 FACTS: Pursuant to an investigation of a suspected drug smuggling operation, officers observed two pickup trucks as they traveled to a remote, private landing strip, and the arrival and departure of two small airplanes.
-The officers smelled the odor of marihuana as they approached the trucks and observed packages wrapped in dark green plastic and sealed with tape, a common method of packaging marihuana.
-The officers arrested the defendant and took the pickup trucks to their headquarters.
-Three days later, without obtaining a search warrant, the agents opened some of the packages and took samples that proved to be marihuana.
+The officers smelled the odor of marijuana as they approached the trucks and observed packages wrapped in dark green plastic and sealed with tape, a common method of packaging marijuana.
+The officers arrested the defendant, took the pickup trucks to their headquarters, and secured the vehicles.
+Three days later, without obtaining a search warrant, the agents opened some of the packages and took samples that proved to be marijuana.